inferno-collection/Docs/docs/index.md

 On this site, you will find documentation for all our FiveM resources, such as how to install, configure, and customize our resources.

-Our newer resources will have documentation directly here on this website, while our pre-2024 resources will redirect you their respective GitHub wiki pages.
+Our newer resources will have documentation directly here on this website, while our pre-2024 resources will redirect you to their respective GitHub wiki pages.

 ```mdx-code-block
 import DocCardList from '@theme/DocCardList';